paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 dic[ENG]['courage']['2-contrary'] and the result is: 'cowardice'.

 ## Corpus generator
-This tool [to be implemented] is a citation generator.
+This tool is a citation generator.
 It allows to create:
 * a set of citations based on the taxonomy of concepts
 * a corpus of citations, that can notably be used to train an AI